(tet ra BEN a zeen)

 Note: If treatment is interrupted for >5 days, retitration is recommended.
 If treatment is interrupted for <5 days resume at previous maintenance dose.

-Usual maximum tolerated dosage: 25 mg 3 times daily; maximum recommended daily dose: 200 mg
+Usual maximum tolerated dosage: 25 mg 3 times/day; maximum recommended dose: 200 mg/day

 Note: If there is no improvement at the maximum tolerated dose after 7 days, improvement is unlikely.

-Elderly and/or debilitated patients: Consider initiation at lower doses; must be titrated slowly to individualize dosage
+Canadian labeling: Elderly and/or debilitated patients: Consider initiation at lower doses; must be titrated slowly to individualize dosage.

 May administer without regard to meals.